 If you’re interested in the healthcare field as well as technology, this career is the perfect mix of both.
 This field provides many opportunities for growth, a work-life balance and the gift of making a difference in your patients’ health.

 Radiologic Technologists bring home a great salary for the amount of training the program requires.
 During your training, you have the ability to specialize in various forms of Radiology including Nuclear Medicine, Mammography and more.
 As a Radiologic Technologist, you are contributing to the health of your patient, as imaging is a critical part of a diagnosis.

 You’ll get to experience new imaging technology, work in a wide variety of work settings and be able to move anywhere within the U.S. as changes occur.

 Where Do Radiologic Technologists Work?

-One of the main benefits of a career in radiologic technology is the ability to work in a wide variety of settings.
-As a radiologic technologist, you’ll be able to work in hospitals, physician offices, medical laboratories, outpatient care centers and more.
-Any location where imaging is completed will need radiologic technologists to operate the equipment and position patients properly.
+One of the main benefits of a career in Radiologic Technology is the ability to work in a wide variety of settings.
+As a Radiologic Technologist, you’ll be able to work in hospitals, physician offices, outpatient care centers and more.
+Any location where imaging is completed will need Radiologic Technologists to operate the equipment and position patients properly.

 Are you ready to begin your career in radiologic technology?
 Visit our program page to learn more.